yarnpkg/website/_posts/2017-07-11-lets-dev-a-package-manager.md

 > **Undefined Reference**
 >
 > You might notice a weird reference on the following snippet: `undefined`.
 It's actually expected!
-This reference is used on the root package only in order to tell the linker (more on that later) that this package is a bit special.
-In a real-life situation, we would probably want to use a special type reference (for example `root:///path/to/package`), but here it's not necessary.
+This reference is used on the root package in order to inform the linker (more on that later) that this package is a bit special.
+In a real-life situation, we would probably want to use a special type of reference (for example `root:///path/to/package`), but in our case it's not necessary.

 ```js
 { name: "my-awesome-package",